 You start with an experienced partner who builds and runs the setup, then take full ownership once your team is ready.

-In this article, we’ll walk you through exactly how the BOT process works, from early planning, through building and operations, to final transfer, so you know exactly what to expect at every step.
+In this article, we’ll walk you through exactly how the BOT process works, from early planning, through building and operations, to final transfer, so you know what to expect at every step.

 Let’s dive in!